utdata/icj-class/bootstrap/bootstrap-class-03.md

 ![longhorn-theme](../images/bs-theme-change.png)

 If you are wondering how I knew what color to use for Longhorn Burnt Orange, [I looked it up](https://brand.utexas.edu/identity/color/).

+It's important to note that this types of changes that change existing Bootstrap variables (those with `$`) need to come BEFORE the import of the Bootstrap styles.

 Now let's change the background color.